 Stephanie Hoover is an author and historical and genealogical researcher.

-She has had the pleasure of working as a research provider for both the American version of Who Do You Think You Are? and Canada’s Ancestors in the Attic.
+She has been retained by NBC's Who Do You Think You Are?, Canada's Ancestors in the Attic, and series producers for The Travel Channel.
 She also conducted archival research for a SyFy Channel special on the Kecksburg, PA UFO incident.

 Stephanie was the first genealogist to work with the owners of Philadelphia's historic Greenwood Cemetery to evaluate the historical scope and significance of its burials in advance of a massive renovation project.